Structuring issues in Tracker

 You can also add new issue types and set up a dedicated workflow for them if needed, such as setting up their possible statuses and status transition rules.

 In Tracker, you can link issues to each other.
 A list of clickable issue links is displayed on the issue pages.
 Here is what issue links let you do:

 Decompose your issues.
 Break larger project chunks into standalone issues and sub-issues.

 Let's say you need to implement a new feature in your product, which implies resolving multiple smaller issues.
-For such cases, you can create a
+For such cases, you can create a parent issue of the

-New featuretype parent issue and link your sub-issues to it.
+New featuretype and link sub-issues to it.